-For each conversion action, you can decide whether to include its conversions in your 'Conversions' reporting column.
+For each conversion action, you can decide whether or not to include its conversions in your 'Conversions' reporting column and 'Conversion value' column.
 You can use this setting to control how you bid for conversions and to customise the data in your reports.

 You can use the 'Include in "Conversions"' setting to do the following: